Innovative Leadership International LLC Demonstrates Masterful Executive Coaching Services

 - Getting Recognition

-Coaching uses a process of inquiry and personal discovery to build the executive’s level of awareness and responsibility, and provides the client with structure, support and feedback.
+Coaching uses a process of reflective inquiry and personal discovery to build the executive’s level of awareness and responsibility, and provides the client with structure, support and feedback.
 Executives set goals for the outcomes they intend to achieve, and use a coach to motivate them, to keep them focused and on track, to identify limiting beliefs and other self-imposed roadblocks, to inspire them to excel, to enhance their personal or professional growth and development, and to provide partnership for their ultimate success.
 Your coach carefully observes your performance from the sidelines to help you determine those actions or non-actions, which define your current performance ability.
 We utilize our expertise in Appreciative Inquiry, Emotional Intelligence, Ontology and Somatic understanding to improve leadership capacity in the individual executive and leadership bench strength in the organization.
+We customize as you evolve so that we may best serve you as your thinking partner and sounding board.

 Masterful coaches empower people to identify how behaviors, thought systems, and ways of being produce unintended results and consequences and to transform these systems into more effective or more powerful choices.
 Armed with this knowledge, clients use the coaching relationship to fundamentally shift their frames of reference, thereby producing winning results in the targeted areas.
 A coach is a visionary, a change agent, and a leader who enables others to exceed past performance and tackle their challenges with freedom, creativity, choice, and power.
 Coaching is continuous, individual, change-management, performance improvement rather than a one-time effort, quick fix, or training session.